elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 ---

-### Explain the function and syntax of the scrollTo method?
+### Can you explain the function and syntax of the scrollTo method?

 <details>
   <summary><strong>View Answer:</strong></summary>